eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 Server side code is in the `app.js` file.
 This file was generated using an Express.js template and then extended to handle a WebSockets connection.
 More information on both concepts can be found under references.
 The server will also send accelerometer data periodically using the UPM ADXL345 library, as explained in the next section.

 Client side code can be found in the `public/js/index.js` file.
-On the client side, you will need to set the IP address of the DE10-Nano board:
+On the client side, you will need to set the IP address of the Terasic DE10-Nano board:

 ```js
 var connection = new WebSocket('ws://192.168.1.10:3001'); // Change to match your own DE10-Nano IP